 What Is a Poem?

-A poem is a form of art in which the skillful choice and arrangement of words achieves a desired emotional effect.
-Poet Percy Bysshe Shelly defined poetry as "the expression of the imagination."
-Robert Frost said that a poem forms when "an emotion has found its thought and the thought has found words."
+A poem is a form of art in the english language in which the skillful choice and arrangement of words achieves a desired emotional effect.
+English poet Percy Bysshe Shelly defined poetry as "the expression of the imagination."
+American poet Robert Frost said that a poem forms when "an emotion has found its thought and the thought has found words."

 Components of a Poem